OKRs vs. KPIs: What we'll explore

 Unlike KPIs, which are static performance indicators, OKRs are meant to be malleable — scrap them, update them, and renew them in line with real-time findings.
 As such, they’re continuously reviewed to ensure they’re aligned with organizational priorities.

-OKRs vs. KPIs examples
+OKR vs. KPI examples

 Imagine you’re running a customer support team who's seeing a larger volume of support requests.
-As you want to decrease customers' waiting time (keeping satisfaction and retention rates high), adequate goals will keep your customer support team responsive.
+As you want to decrease customers' waiting time (keeping customer satisfaction and customer retention rates high), adequate goals will keep your customer support team responsive.

 In the first scenario, you combat the higher customer support tickets with the following KPI: Complete 200 ticket responses per hour.